Graduate Options

 Many placement schemes open applications as early as September, with deadlines typically falling between December and February.

-Placement opportunities may be labeled as 'Sandwich Years', 'Industrial Placements', 'Year In Industry', or 'Internships'.
+Placement opportunities may be labelled as 'Sandwich Years', 'Industrial Placements', 'Year In Industry', or 'Internships'.
 Be vigilant for these terms in job postings.

-Due to high competition, take advantage of on-campus resources to hone your application writing, CV preparation, interview skills, and readiness for assessment centers.
+Due to high competition, take advantage of on-campus resources to hone your application writing, CV preparation, interview skills, and readiness for assessment centres.

 Applying for placements can be daunting; reach out to our team for support and advice.
 Email careers-placements@york.ac.uk to schedule a consultation.